Osofo Dadzie

-Osofo Dadzie (formed in October 1972) is the title of a Ghanaian television drama series that was aired in the 1970s and 1980s.
+Osofo Dadzie (formed in October 1972) is a Ghanaian television drama series that was aired in the 1970s and 1980s.
 It was performed by the Osofo Dadzie group, a drama and concert group that was very popular in Ghana at the time the series ran.
-The group enjoyed two major stints on Ghanaian television; from 1972 to 1982, and then from 1985 to 1989.
+The group enjoyed two major stints on Ghanaian television: from 1972 to 1982, and then from 1985 to 1989.

-Concert Party
+Concert party

 Osofo Dadzie was initially a touring concert party group known as the S. K. Oppong Drama Group.
 They toured rural and urbran areas of Ghana where they performed improvised and unscripted stage plays accompanied by live music.
 Their first breakthrough came when they were recruited to perform alongside the African Brothers Band led by Nana Kwame Ampadu.
 Most concert parties at the time combined music and theatre.
 Osofo Dadzie was a very popular group and had many performances around the country.
 Its plots often centred on social criticism, with the support of the Ghana government.
 The leader of the group was S. K. Oppong.